Table Of Contents

 Print competition to-do list

-- Print your labels for your pictures by using the left link on the upload hub of the PACC website (do not put your name on the front of the photos or the mat).
+- Print your labels for your pictures by using the left link on the upload hub of the PACC website.

 - Print your photos.